lathakri07/VirtualWardrobe/README.md

 .env

 # Virtual Wardrobe and Outfit Planner
-A fashion-focused wardrobe management system built using Flask, MySQL, HTML, CSS, and JavaScript.
-The application allows users to digitally organize their clothing collections, create outfit combinations, and plan their daily looks efficiently.

-# Project Overview:

-Virtual Wardrobe is a web-based application designed to simplify clothing management and outfit planning by allowing users to:

-- Add and manage clothing items
-- Categorize outfits based on type, style, and occasion
-- Create and save outfit combinations
-- Organize wardrobe collections digitally
-- View and manage clothing details
-- Plan outfits for different events and occasions

-The project demonstrates the implementation of database management concepts, CRUD operations, relational database design, and backend development using Flask with MySQL integration.

-# Technologies Used:

-- Frontend: HTML, CSS, JavaScript
-- Backend: Python Flask
-- Database: MySQL
-- Version Control: Git & GitHub

-# Key Features Implemented:

-- User-friendly wardrobe management interface
-- Add, update, view, and delete clothing items
-- Database-driven storage of wardrobe data
-- Organized clothing categories
-- Outfit planning and management system
-- Structured backend using Flask routes and database connectivity

-# Database Concepts Implemented:

-- Relational Database Design: Structured tables for storing users, clothing items, and outfits.
-- CRUD Operations: Create, Read, Update, and Delete functionality for wardrobe management.
-- Database Connectivity: Integration between Flask application and MySQL database.
-- Data Organization: Efficient storage and retrieval of wardrobe information.

-# Project Structure:

-- `app.py` - Flask backend application
-- `templates/` - HTML pages
-- `static/` - CSS, JavaScript, and static assets
-- `requirements.txt` - Project dependencies

-# Development Status:
+A web-based fashion management application built using React, FastAPI, and MySQL.
+The project aims to help users organize their wardrobe digitally, manage clothing collections, and plan outfit combinations through an intuitive and user-friendly interface.

+## Project Overview

+Virtual Wardrobe is designed to simplify clothing organization and outfit planning by providing a centralized platform for managing personal wardrobe collections.
+Users can store clothing information, browse their wardrobe, and create outfit combinations based on their preferences and needs.

+## Features

+* Add and manage clothing items
+* Organize wardrobe collections digitally
+* Store clothing details and images
+* Create and manage outfit combinations
+* Browse and filter wardrobe items
+* Personalized wardrobe management experience

+## Technologies Used

+### Frontend

+* React
+* HTML
+* CSS
+* JavaScript

+### Backend

+* FastAPI
+* Python

+### Database

+* MySQL

+### Version Control

+* Git & GitHub

+## Project Goals

+* Provide a digital solution for wardrobe organization
+* Simplify outfit planning and clothing management
+* Build a scalable full-stack web application
+* Explore modern web development technologies and practices

+## Project Structure

+* `frontend/` – React application and user interface
+* `backend/` – FastAPI backend and API endpoints
+* `database/` – Database scripts and schema files
+* `README.md` – Project documentation

+## Development Status

 🚧 This project is currently under development.
-New features and improvements will be added over time.
+Features, functionality, and project structure may evolve as development progresses.